andrewt3000/web_development/README.md

 # Web Development

+One of the first consideration for building a web app is what stack to use.
+Is the app for the desktop and/or mobile?

-The stack I prefer for web apps is:
+The stack I prefer for desktop web apps is:
-Server: Nodejs, express
+Server api: Nodejs, express
 Client: Reactjs

+You will need to choose a UI library also.

 ## Authentication and Authorization
 Authentication is establish the identity of a user.